 - Past user interaction with the same post type.

-In fact, Facebook alone drives close to 22% of their traffic.
 What is BuzzFeed doing right?
-Besides posting engaging content on Facebook, BuzzFeed is spending millions of dollars on Facebook Ads.
+Besides posting engaging content on Facebook, they’re spending millions of dollars on Facebook Ads.

 Or, share inspirational graphics like me.

 2. Only promote your products and services: Facebook is based on interest, not intent.
 Not every update you send out on your Facebook page should be promotional.
 Rather, 80% of your updates should be social.
 Otherwise, users won’t hesitate in clicking the unlike button on your page (it’s just a click away).

 Approach your Facebook page from the mindset of building a community.
 Add value and start conversations with your audience.

 It’s best to vary your posts to include different types of content:

 - Authority building posts